Medicare Advantage Plans in Utah

 Key Takeaways

-All Utah residents had access to at least one $0 premium Medicare Advantage plan in 2023.
+All Utah residents had access to a Medicare Advantage plan in 2024.

-Medicare Advantage plans are offered by private insurance coverage to replace Parts A and B coverage provided by Original Medicare as well as additional coverage.
+Medicare Advantage plans are offered by private insurance carriers to substitute for Original Medicare as well as provide additional coverage.

-Several Medicare Advantage plans in Utah offer Part D prescription drug coverage.
+Most Medicare Advantage plans offer Part D prescription drug coverage.

 Utah Medicare Advantage Plan Coverage

-Medicare Advantage in Utah provides your Medicare Part A and Part B benefits through a private insurance company.
-Many Medicare Advantage policies also feature prescription drug benefits.
+Medicare Advantage provides your Medicare Part A and Part B benefits through a private insurance company.
+Most plans also feature prescription drug benefits and .

 Parts A and B are collectively called Original Medicare.
 Part A is commonly referred to as “hospital insurance.”
 Medicare Part B is commonly referred to as “medical insurance.”

 Medicare Advantage plans can offer more benefits than Original Medicare.
-According to the Centers for Medicare & Medicaid Services, there were 17 Medicare Advantage plans in Utah in 2023 that offered innovative benefits.
-Examples of these benefits include wellness planning, rewards, healthcare incentives and even additional hospice benefits.
+According to the Centers for Medicare & Medicaid Services, there were 13 Medicare Advantage plans in Utah that offered innovative benefits like reduced cost sharing and nutrition assistance in 2024.

-While most people pay around $20 for the Medicare Advantage premium, all Utah residents eligible for Medicare had access to at least one $0 premium Medicare Advantage plan in 2023.
-When considering the premium for any plan, it’s important to examine not only the monthly premium, but also the deductible, copayments and coinsurance.
+Nearly all Utah residents eligible for Medicare have access to at least one $0 premium Medicare Advantage plan.
+When considering any plan, it’s important to examine not only the monthly premium, but also the deductible, copayments and coinsurance.
 Unlike Original Medicare, Medicare Advantage plans provide the protection of an out-of-pocket maximum.
 The lower your out-of-pocket maximum, the more you could save if you do meet the yearly maximum.

-Evaluating your current coverage and assessing what plans are available on an annual basis could potentially save you money, expand your coverage and help you stop paying for services you don’t utilize.
+Evaluating your current coverage and assessing what plans are available on an annual basis could potentially save you money, expand your coverage, and help you avoid paying for services you don’t use.

 Medicare Advantage Plan Eligibility & Enrollment in Utah